feral-dot-io/protoc-gen-elmer/README.md

 - Twirp client options (URL prefix, auth, etc)

 Smaller steps:
-- proto2 syntax
 - limited enums for when we really don't care about compat control?
 - comments with Elm naming commands? e.g., [elm=HelloEnum]
-- enums with allow_alias=true prefixes alias function
 - imports need to reference other files
-- unknown types result in a panic
 - change do not edit line to match: ^// Code generated .* DO NOT EDIT\.$
-- reserved names (enums) should be registered so collisions end up with _
 - variants are suffixed but Go codegen prefixes.
 Presumably because it's closer to proto's ns

 code quality:
-- naming has two paths, it over complicates elmgen
 - elmgen/Field is overloaded, needs to be an interface

 release checklist